rnd39/eve-ng_nodepathtest/README.md

 Start each of the docker:gui nodes in your eve-ng lab

-Go back to the web site and start tests
+Go back to the web site and start and stop the tests

+check the detailed information for a specific endpoint

+You can then also download the test results in static HTML and json format

 ## Troublehsooting